 Gelation and Fusion

-After the mold is dipped, it is then slowly removed from the material, allowing excess material to drain off.
-The remaining coating on the mold is then subjected to gelation or fusion, depending on the material being used.
+After the mold is immersed, it is gently lifted out of the material, allowing any extra material to drip away.
+The coating left on the mold is then either gelled or fused, depending on the material in use.

 Gelation